 Continuing to help the creative class

 Alongside her busy music and finance careers, Paco remains passionate about helping those in creative industries.
-She's the co-founder of non-profit organization Allies in Arts, which provides women, minorities and LGBTQ-identified artists access to professional equipment and services.
+She's the co-founder of non-profit organisation Allies in Arts, which provides women, minorities and LGBTQ-identified artists access to professional equipment and services.

 Allies in Arts’ first project, the Girl Gaze project, offers grants to female photographers and hosts a photo exhibit in New York showcasing the work.
 The project also publishes a photobook of the collected prints of the female photographers.